-What is LL.D: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope
+What is LL.D: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

-LLD or Doctor of Law is a specialized Law degree that is of three years duration.
-The LLD program includes course work and the maximum duration within which aspirants can complete this course is six years.
+LLD or Doctor of Laws is the highest Law degree of a 3-year duration.
+The LLD program includes coursework and the maximum duration within which aspirants can complete this course is six years.
 To be eligible, candidates must hold either an LLM (Master of Laws) or a PhD in Law from a recognized university, along with relevant academic or teaching experience in the legal field.

 LLD Course Details: Highlights

-Check key points related to Doctor of Laws (LLD) in the table below which contains the highlights on course level, course duration, entrance exams, average salaries, course fees, top recruiters and top job profiles.
-Candidates can refer to highlights for a quick reference:
+Doctor of Laws (LLD) course level, course duration, entrance exams, average salaries, course fees, top recruiters and job profiles are all covered in the highlights table below:

 Particulars